setmy-info/setmy-info.github.io/src/site/markdown/terms.md

 **Responsive design*** - seadmetundlik disain.

 **Ubiquitous language** - (Üldkasutatav keel) using a common, shared vocabulary and terms, those can be understood by technical and non-technical team members (developers, domain experts, and stakeholders).

+**pure function** - no side effects (no mutation of local static variables, non-local variables, mutable reference arguments or input/output streams), idempotent, no mutable variables.

 https://www.dataprise.com/it-glossary